Skip to main

 Interim Measures

-Under certain circumstances, the Vice President for Student Success (VPSS) or their designee may impose interim measures prior to the completion of the student conduct process to ensure the safety and well-being of members of the UK community, ensure the student’s own safety and well-being, or to ensure that the normal operations of UK are not disrupted.
+Under certain circumstances, the Dean of Students or their designee may impose interim measures prior to the completion of the student conduct process to ensure the safety and well-being of members of the UK community, ensure the student’s own safety and well-being, or to ensure that the normal operations of UK are not disrupted.

 While any measures are considered, the most common interim measure is interim suspension from the UK premises.

-When any interim measure is taken, the VPSS or designee will notify the student immediately in writing, including the reasons for the interim measure and the rights to an interim measure hearing within three business days.
+When any interim measure is taken, the Dean of Students or designee will notify the student immediately in writing, including the reasons for the interim measure and the rights to an interim measure hearing within three business days.

 Support Person(s)